Amazon acquires movie studio MGM for $8.5 billion

 The MGM buy also reflects Amazon's ambitions to be a major force in Hollywood.
 The company said last week that it was creating a new global media and entertainment division spearheaded by Jeff Blackburn, one of its highest-ranking executives.
 It has also allocated at least $465 million for the first season of its "Lord of the Rings" TV show, an unprecedented budget for a streaming series.

-Despite launching Amazon Studios a decade ago, the company has had little success developing its own hit movies or shows and has instead relied on acquisitions from other studios like "Manchester by the Sea" and "Borat."
+Despite launching Amazon Studios a decade ago, the company has had little success developing its own hit movies or shows and has instead relied on acquisitions from other studios such as "Manchester by the Sea" and "Borat."

 The most notable asset in terms of Amazon's ambitions is the Bond franchise, which MGM co-owns with Eon Productions, which is controlled by the descendants of Bond filmmaker Albert Broccoli.
 However, plans to expand the Bond empire into a streaming series are likely to be checked by the Broccolis, who have long believed that Bond belongs only on the big screen.